THE FACTS ABOUT MOTORCYCLES

 Motorcycles are a part of the great American tradition.
 It’s all about escaping the cages, exploring the open road, and seeing the world.
 However, the fact is that there are certain risks that come with riding a motorcycle.
 In 2017, 50 riders lost their lives on Nevada roadways.
 While we want to see you out riding on our roads today, even more importantly, we want to see you out riding again tomorrow.

 We all know motorcycles are built for speed.
 They can accelerate faster than anything out there and they look killer.
 But the real killer is aggressive riding.
 You’re not invincible on a motorcycle and speeding only increases your chances of getting in a serious crash.
 The speed laws are there for your safety.
 So no matter what, ride at a speed that’s safe for conditions and within your own limits.
 Slow down and ride smart.

 In 2016, 40% of MOTORCYCLISTS killed in Nevada were legally IMPAIRED

 When you mix riding with alcohol, you can expect disastrous results.
 With stopping points often serving drinks and pressure to join the fun, it’s hard to take a stand against drinking and riding.
 But those two things don’t mix on the road.
 Lead the pack and keep the bikes away from the booze.

 In 2016, an estimated 36 lives were saved in the United States by motorcycle helmets

 Protective gear does a lot more than meets the eye.
-It makes the ride more comfortable, improves visibility and can ultimately save your life in a crash.
-Every rider and passenger should wear sturdy over-the-ankle footwear with non-slip soles, long pants, a full-length jacket, full-fingered gloves and, above all, a helmet that meets the DOT standards with proper eye protection.
-Don’t take any chances; wear all the gear, all the time.
+It makes the ride more comfortable, improves visibility, and can ultimately save your life in a crash.
+Every rider and passenger should wear sturdy over-the-ankle footwear with non-slip soles, long pants, a full-length jacket, full-fingered gloves, and above all, a helmet that meets the department of transportation (DOT) standards with proper eye protection.
+Don’t take any chances—wear all the gear, all the time.

 Share the Road